Explore Science-first Philosophy

 In Progress

-By 2025-6, closed-loop life support systems will be deployed for real-world application aboard the International Space Station (ISS).
+By 2027–2028, closed-loop life support systems will be deployed for real-world application aboard the International Space Station or its successor platforms.
 These systems are designed to recycle and regenerate life-supporting resources like air and water, reducing the need for resupply missions and improving the sustainability of long-duration space missions.
-This initiative marks a significant advancement in space habitation technology, aimed at supporting future endeavors in more isolated and extreme environments such as deep space or planetary bases.

 was first published on TST 2 years ago.